 It’s nothing like the level of hands-on support you get with MobiLoud.
 MobiLoud also lets you retain your existing functionality, and synchronize your site on each platform, which you can’t do with a regular no-code app builder.

 The difference in cost is well worth it in this case.
 The time and effort it saves you using MobiLoud, as well as the extra value you extract from your apps, more than makes up for anything you save by opting for the cheaper route.

 There are huge benefits to launching a WordPress membership app.
 The benefits of converting your site to apps are bigger than for most site owners, in fact, because of the power of increasing usage rates, user retention and thus decreasing churn.

 However, it’s also more complex to convert a membership site to a mobile app.
 The heart of your site - the membership system and subscriptions - needs to be totally in sync across each platform, which can easily become a mess if not handled correctly.

-Luckily MobiLoud Canvas is perfectly suited for this.
+Luckily MobiLoud is perfectly suited for this.
 It converts any website, including membership sites to fully functional mobile apps.

 You’ll be able to retain everything that already works on your website, and continue to manage all your content and memberships from your WordPress dashboard.